-Back in the whisky production days, this was an industrial area filled with workers, trucks and alcohol.
+Back in the whiskey production days, this was an industrial area filled with workers, trucks and alcohol.
 Today this is a pedestrian-only area with plenty of restaurants, shops and public spaces.
 Sometimes it’s also a movie set.

 Today, the Distillery is home to the largest, best-preserved collections of Victorian industrial architecture in North America.

 You can catch glimpses of the past in designated areas.
 We got a chance to do just that during the Doors Open Toronto.
 It was really neat to see the past incorporated into the building we see today.
 I can only imagine how awesome it would be to have an office here

 In those days, the building stood on the waterfront, and there was a rail line that ran the grain inside the buildings.
 It made for a very convenient location for shipping the final product.
 Today, this area is a parking lot, and the waterfront is nowhere in sight.